IguanaBob/AdventOfCode2025/Day02/README.md

 ![DOSBOX-X Mounted Drive](dosbox-x-mount.png)

-Next, use the native command-line text editor "edit":
+Next, create the `HELLO.BAT` file.
+Back in the day I used Notepad in Windows, but for the challenge I will use the DOS text editor `edit`:

 ```
 edit HELLO.BAT